Feste

 Character Profile – At a Glance

-- Role: Olivia's licensed fool — the household's professional jester, the play's principal singer, and a figure who moves between Olivia's house and Orsino's court at will, the only major character welcome in both.
+• Role: Olivia's licensed fool, the household's professional jester and the play's chief singer.
+He moves freely between Olivia's house and Orsino's court, the only major character welcome in both.

-- Key Traits: Quick-witted, melancholy, musically gifted, capable of catechising a countess into laughing at her own grief, fond of payment ("the bells of Saint Bennet, sir, may put you in mind") — and, beneath the comic facility, the most clear-eyed observer of the play's follies.
+• Key Traits: Quick-witted, melancholy, and musically gifted.
+He can catechise a countess into laughing at her own grief, and he is fond of being paid.
+Beneath the comic facility, he is the play's most clear-eyed observer of its follies.

-- The Core Conflict: A fool whose wisdom is licensed by his costume and whose costume is precarious — he has been away from Olivia's household when the play opens, is warned by Maria in 1.5 that he may be "hanged" for his absence, and must convert his return into a comic performance to retain his place.
+• The Core Conflict: A fool whose wisdom is licensed by his costume, and whose place is precarious.
+He has been absent from Olivia's household as the play opens, and Maria warns him in A1S5 that he may be "hanged" for it.
+He must turn his return into a performance to keep his position.

-- Key Actions: Re-enters Olivia's service in 1.5 with the catechism that talks her out of mourning; sings "O mistress mine" with Sir Toby and Sir Andrew in 2.3; sings "Come away, come away, death" for Orsino in 2.4; exchanges wit with Viola in 3.1 ("Foolery, sir, does walk about the orb like the sun"); plays Sir Topas the curate to torment the imprisoned Malvolio in 4.2; closes the play alone on stage with the song "When that I was and a little tiny boy."
+• Key Actions: Re-enters Olivia's service in A1S5 with the catechism that talks her out of mourning.
+He sings "O mistress mine" in A2S3 and "Come away, death" for Orsino in A2S4, and trades wit with Viola in A3S1.
+He plays Sir Topas to torment the imprisoned Malvolio in A4S2, and closes the play alone on stage with a song.

 "Better a witty fool, than a foolish wit."

-(Act 1, Scene 5) - The Outcome: Survives the play unmarried, unattached, and structurally apart from the comedy's marriage resolutions.
-Gets the last word — the closing song that converts the comedy's "happy ending" into one of Shakespeare's most haunting epilogues.
-The figure on whom the play opens its conclusion and closes its meaning.
+• The Outcome: He survives the play unmarried and unattached, apart from the comedy's marriage resolutions.
+He gets the last word, a closing song that turns the happy ending into one of Shakespeare's most haunting epilogues.
+He is the figure on whom the play closes its meaning.

 The Catechism of Mourning